 Do your research.
 In order to be able to write a strong, comprehensive business plan you need to possess a sound knowledge of the market you are involved in.
 You need to actively conduct market research and ensure that your plan makes reference to your findings.
 It should include factors such as market size, the predicted growth path of said market and how you propose to gain access to it.
 For example, if you are planning on opening a bar then your business plan should include figures based on the local population, cost of suppliers, predictions about whether the bar industry is likely to grow or decline in the area and a review of the competitive environment.

-business plan step by step
+business plan format

-business plan examples
+business plan for professional

-full business plan example
+simple business plan example